-Ask the groups to put a green counter in the top left to represent the zombie virus.
-They should use the stopwatch to see how quickly the virus spreads through the whole population (swapping the blue counter with a green one when it is infected.
-Remind the students again that the virus can infect one person every 3 seconds, and can infect the person to the right or the person below of an infected person (green counter)
+Round 1: Ask students to put a green counter in the top left to represent the zombie virus.
+They should use the stopwatch to see how quickly the virus spreads through the whole population (swapping the blue counter with a green one when it is infected).
+Remind the students again that the virus can infect one person every 3 seconds and can infect the person to the right or below.

-When the class has finished, ask how long it took for the whole population to be infected.
-The groups should have more or less the same answer.
+When finished, ask how long it took for the whole population to be infected.
+The students should have more or less the same answer.

-This time ask the students to mix together 30 blue and 10 red counters and place them randomly on the grid.
+Round 2: This time ask the students to mix together 30 blue and 10 red counters and place them randomly on the grid.
 The red counters represent vaccinated people, they cannot catch OR transmit the virus.

 Repeat the game, using the stopwatch to time the spread of the virus.
-Remind the students again that the virus can infect one person every 3 seconds and can infect the person to the right or the person below.
+Remind the students again that the virus can infect one person every 3 seconds and can infect the person to the right or below.